 Information about the proposal is entered in each of the links that appear in the Item List shown to the left.
 Notice that the Proposal Number (in this case, 14-0129, next to the Item List) is automatically assigned in Cayuse SP; this reference number will stay with the project from proposal submission through award closeout.

 Complete the General Information and Investigators/Research Team links.

 Information on these pages identifies the sponsor, investigator, and managing department.
 What you do next depends on whether you are Principal Investigator (PI) entering information about your own proposal, or you are entering information for the PI.
 It is best practice to start at General Information

+PI creating his own record.

 If you are the PI, we strongly suggest you focus next on the compliance sections highlighted to the right: Conflict of Interest, Regulatory Compliance, Export Control, Intellectual Property, Community Benefits and Location of Sponsored Activities.
 These questions concern required certifications and/or contain information that is likely known only to the PI.
 The other sections can be completed by you (SPO recommends that you enlist the help of your Departmental Research Administrator) or the Department Research Administrator, including the budget, abstract, document uploads section, approving departments, notes section, and link to the Cayuse 424 Grants.Gov proposal).
 As pages are saved, a green check box appears signifying that the requested information has been provided.